Sint Maarten - Formalities

 Effective January 1, 2011, fees for vessels in the categories eight to eighteen metres will change as follows:

-A thirty per cent reduction in bridge fee rates;
+(i.e. thirty per cent reduction on the original bridge fees)

-and a rebate of two free weeks out of every eight consecutive weeks spent in St. Maarten.
+and a rebate of two free weeks out of every eight consecutive weeks spent in Sint.
+Maarten.

 Harbour Fees (per week or part of):-